santyssk/CodeSet/README.md

 # CodeSet
-Collection of contests and problems from different coding platforms.
+Android application which has a collection of contests and problems from different coding platforms.

 Get notified on upcoming contests of various platforms.